Parable of the Sower

 Being in good soil is a path full of struggling.
 As St. Cyril said, “when is that you see the steadfast soldier, whose desire is set on victory?
 Is it in times when peace smiles, ….
 Or is it rather when he goes courageously against those who are marshalling for the attack?”
 (Sermon XLI).
 Our journey through life is not going to be without struggle, so let us always remember to be strongly rooted in our faith.

-May God grant us the strength to be strong in our Christian foundation continually, and let our faith continue to flourish and inspire those around us to seek the right path.
+May God grant us the strength to continually be strong in our Christian foundation, and let our faith continue to flourish and inspire those around us to seek the right path.

 Sources: